Work with a phrase

 - More than one topic can contain the same phrase.

-The more words and phrases you add to a topic, the higher the likelihood that those words and phrases will be transcribed in transcripts.
-If your organization has words that are outside of the standard vocabulary, be sure to include those words in many phrases.
-Doing so will automatically adapt the language model and adjust transcription output.
+The more words and phrases you add to a topic, the higher the likelihood that those words and phrases are transcribed in transcripts.
+If your organization has words that are outside the standard vocabulary, be sure to include those words in many phrases.
+Doing so automatically adapts the language model and adjusts transcription output.

-If adding an acronym to a phrase, the acronym must be spelled out as individual letters.
-For example, add “roth I R A” to detect and transcribe discussions about “roth IRA”s more frequently and accurately.
+If you add an acronym to a phrase, spell out the acronym as individual letters.
+For example, add “Roth I R A” to detect and transcribe discussions about Roth IRAs more frequently and accurately.

-- Click Topics.
-A list of all of the available topics is displayed.
+- Under Quality, click Topics.
+A list of available topics appears.

 - Create a new topic or edit an existing topic.
 For more information, see Work with a topic.